 Table 8 compares outcomes at ages 19-22 for a youth who works at age 16 while in school as opposed to one who does not.
-As seen, a youth, having experienced a shock (or set of shocks) that induces him to work while attending school at age 16, has a lower propensity to commit a crime at ages 19 to 22 ranging from 1.1 percentage points for a type 4 youth to 2.0 percentage points for a type 1 youth.
-An age 16 type 1 youth who works while attending school also has a 5.0 percentage point lower likelihood of being incarcerated at ages 19-22 relative to a youth who attends school without working.
-The effect is 3.6 percentage points for a type 2 youth and essentially zero for a type 3 or type 4 youth.
+As seen, a youth, having experienced a shock (or set of shocks) that induces him to work while attending school at age 16, has a lower propensity to commit a crime at ages 19 to 22 ranging from 3.7 percentage points for a type 3 youth to 6.4 percentage points for a type 2 youth.
+An age 16 type 1 youth who works while attending school also has a 7.7 percentage point lower likelihood of being incarcerated at ages 19-22 relative to a youth who attends school without working.
+The effect is 4.1 percentage points for a type 2 youth and essentially zero for a type 3.

 The effect on crime and incarceration at ages 19 to 22 of not attending school at age 16 are shown in table 9.
-For all types, not attending school at age 16 increases the propensity to commit a crime significantly, from a low of 7.8 percentage points for a type 1 youth to a high of 16.2 percentage points for a type 3 youth.
-The likelihood of incarceration also increases non-trivially for a type 1 youth, by 8.4 percentage points, and for a type 2 youth, by 7.3 percentage points.
-As was true for the other experiments, there is no effect on the probability of incarceration for type 3 and type 4 youths.
+For all types, not attending school at age 16 increases the propensity to commit a crime significantly, from a low of 7.2 percentage points for a type 1 youth to a high of 14.8 percentage points for a type 3 youth.
+The likelihood of incarceration also increases non-trivially for a type 1 youth, by 8.1 percentage points, and for a type 2 youth, by 5.6 percentage points.
+As was true for the other experiments, there is no effect on the probability of incarceration for type 3 youths.